devcontainers/spec/contributing.md

 ## Review process

-The labeling and review process is similar to the [VS Code repo](https://github.com/microsoft/vscode/labels).

 We use the following [labels](https://github.com/microsoft/dev-container-spec/labels):

 - `proposal`: Issues under discussion, still collecting feedback.
 - `finalization`: Proposals we intend to make part of the spec.

-[Milestones](https://github.com/microsoft/dev-container-spec/milestones) also follow the same pattern as the VS Code repo, with a "month year" pattern (i.e. January 2022).
+[Milestones](https://github.com/microsoft/dev-container-spec/milestones) use a "month year" pattern (i.e. January 2022).
 If a finalized proposal is added to a milestone, it is intended to be merged during that milestone.